Medically reviewed by Drugs.com. Last updated on Aug 12, 2022.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of tranexamic acid injection in children.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of tranexamic acid injection in the pediatric population.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of tranexamic acid injection in the elderly.
-However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving tranexamic acid injection.
+However, elderly patients are more likely to have age-related kidney problems, which may require caution for patients receiving tranexamic acid.